xnevz/petmena-customer/notes.md

 - link to terms and conditions in signup page must redirect to the appropriate page.
 - still have to fix registration logic.
+- emergency doctors need to be fetched.
+- doctors search not implemented.
+- add lagnuage screen.